NOBLES5E/cproxy/README.md

 cproxy --port <destination-local-port> -- <your-program> --arg1 --arg2 ...
 ```

+All TCP connections and DNS requests will be proxied.

 ### Advanced usage: proxy an existing process

 With `cproxy`, you can even proxy an existing process.
 This is very handy when you want to proxy existing system services such as `docker`.
 To do this, just run